RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 There are three main types of exteriors: fiberglass, painted metal, and metal, all of which can be washed similarly (when in doubt, check the RV owner’s manual for specific cleaning instructions).

-Start by wetting the body with a hose; you want to get rid of any loose dirt and debris.
 If you’re using a pressure washer, make sure to do so at least 16 feet away and avoid spraying any glass fixtures.

 Rinse off the soap with the hose and wipe the exterior dry with a soft microfiber cloth.